phillipclarke29/bowling-challenge1/README.md

 game.<underscore>lastroll(score) to enter the bonus frame rolls in the event of a strike in the 10th frame game.<underscore>grandtotal

+#Tests

 The game has a full set of passing tests using Jasmine.
+To run the tests go to the command line and type open SpecRunner.html.

+#Approach

 We have used a single class of Game to record the rolls, frames, strikes, spares and the overall score.
 Individual rolls are recorded in an array.